 What Causes Hypokalemia?

-Hypokalemia is most frequently caused by gastrointestinal or renal losses.
+Gastrointestinal or renal losses most frequently cause hypokalemia.
 Gastrointestinal etiologies include vomiting and diarrhea.
-Renal losses frequently occur with diuretic therapy such as thiazide diuretics (e.g., hydrochlorothiazide) or loop diuretics such as Lasix (furosemide) and Bumex (bumetanide).
-Cellular shifts in potassium may also lead to low potassium and normally results from conditions such as insulin use and beta agonists (e.g., albuterol).
+Renal losses often occur with diuretic therapy such as thiazide diuretics (e.g., hydrochlorothiazide) or loop diuretics such as Lasix (furosemide) and Bumex (bumetanide).
+Cellular shifts in potassium may also lead to low potassium and normally results from conditions such as insulin use and beta-agonists (e.g., albuterol).
 Individuals with primary hyperaldosteronism can also develop hypokalemia as excessive aldosterone levels lead to increased potassium secretion by the kidney.

 How Common is Hypokalemia?